 Smaller wheels provide much better maneuverability.
 However, small wheels can also be more dangerous when riding on a bumpy road at high speed.

 Compared with Engine Pro and EP-2, the C20 Pro has somewhat narrower tires.

-Although I said earlier that C20 Pro is a fat tire e-bike, it might not be true.
+Although I said earlier that the C20 Pro is a fat tire e-bike, it might not be true.
 Some sources say that fat tires range from 3.7″ to 5.2″.

 Engwe C20 Pro has tires with a size of 20″x3″.
 It doesn’t really matter if these tires are fat or not.
-Accompanied with a front fork suspension, these tires provide a smooth and stable ride experience on most terrains.
+Accompanied by a front fork suspension, these tires provide a smooth and stable ride experience on most terrains.